Irritable Bowel Syndrome: 8 Strategies to Heal Your Gut

 Activated charcoal is a powerful detoxifying remedy that can stop diarrhea.
 It is very absorbent and will bind to and eliminate toxins from the body.

-For acute diarrhea, start with one capsule of Activated Coconut Charcoal for every 50 pounds of body weight.
-Take the charcoal with meals and continue to increase the dosage until the diarrhea stops.
+For acute diarrhea, start with around 250 mg of activated charcoal for every 50 pounds of body weight.
+Take this amount of charcoal every 2 hours or so with and without meals and continue to take it and you may even double the dosage until the diarrhea stops.

 If your diarrhea is caused by gut infections, using an antimicrobial may be helpful.
-GI Clear is a blend of botanical extracts with antimicrobial properties.
-These herbs help to reduce pathogenic bacteria, yeast, and parasites which create infections in your gut and may cause diarrhea.
-Take 1-2 caps of GI Clear, three times daily away from meals.
+Finding a blend of botanical extracts with antimicrobial properties to help to reduce pathogenic bacteria, yeast, and parasites which create infections in your gut and may cause diarrhea.

 3. Use L-Glutamine: